rappopo/dab/README.md

 # @rappopo/dab

 **WARNING**: all of these are for dummies only!!!
-If you're considered yourself as a kungfu master, than you'd probably better take a look for masterpieces like [Waterline](https://github.com/balderdashy/waterline) or [Sequelize](https://github.com/sequelize/sequelize) instead!!!
+If you're considered yourself as a kungfu master, than you'd probably better to look for masterpieces like [Waterline](https://github.com/balderdashy/waterline) or [Sequelize](https://github.com/sequelize/sequelize) instead!!!

 But if you're a dummy like me, then welcome to the party!
 Yay!!
 Finally a database access for fools!!!
 With lots of stuff and magic!!!!